datalab-org/datalab/pydatalab/docs/plugins.md

 The web UI renders a custom type's extra fields automatically.
 On startup the frontend reads `/info/types`, registers every custom type, and on the edit page shows:

-- the **base item component** — the same name / refcode / relationships block used by the built-in type the model inherits from; and
+- the **base item component** — either the component used by the built-in type the model inherits from, or the generic name / refcode / relationships component for a direct `Item` subclass; and
 - a **custom-fields panel** that diffs the type's schema against its base type and renders only the fields the model *adds*.